 Tasty, succulent and easy to cook, beef & Chinese broccoli stir-fry is a classic dish of Cantonese cuisine.
 Follow my tips and tutorial video to cook it to perfection.

 If you’re a regular Chinese restaurant goer, I guess you have tasted (or heard of) stir-fried beef & broccoli, a Chinese dish very popular in the West.
 In China, the more “authentic” version calls for Chinese broccoli.
-As a classic dish of Cantonese cuisine, beef & Chinese broccoli stir-fry showcases a great example of how to combine meat and vegetables in a delectable way.
+As a classic dish of Cantonese cuisine, beef and Chinese broccoli stir-fry showcases a great example of how to combine meat and vegetables in a delectable way.

 What is Chinese broccoli